paulgreg/semi-persistent-chat/README.md

 # Semi Persistent Chat

-You can try it here : https://semi-persistent-chat.herokuapp.com/

-The app is hosted on an Heroku free account so it comes with limitations : app is put in sleep if inactive meaning messages will be lost and it will take some seconds to wake up.

-I strongly encourage you to host it yourself !

 That project is a simple semi-persistent PWA chat using web socket.
-Messages are kept in memory and purged after X hours (configurable).
+Messages are kept in memory and purged after X hours on the server (configurable).

+URLs sent in chat will be transformed as links.
+For media (image, audio or video), a preview will be displayed.

 Login scren: